-- Business and staff travel between the EU and the UK will change after the transition period ends.
+- Business and staff travel between the EU and the UK has changed following the end of the transition period.

 - Visa-free travel will be granted but with (local) restrictions on work.